tokahuke/yaque/readme.md

 2. the position indicated in the metadata file.

 Depending on your use case, this might be information enough so that not all hope is lost.
 However, this is all you will get.

-If you really want to err on the safer side, you may use `Sender::save` and `Receiver::save` to periodically back the queue state up.
+If you really want to err on the safer side, you may use [`Sender::save`] and [`Receiver::save`] to periodically back the queue state up.
 Just choose you favorite timer implementation and set a simple periodical task up every hundreds of milliseconds.
 However, be warned that this is only a _mitigation_ of consistency problems, not a solution.

-## Testing

-Testing is done using `cargo test`, as usual.
-However, since `exttern crate test` is not yet stable, some test are "informal benchmarks".
-As such, very detailed logging becomes a performance.
-Therefore, we expose two testing features for logging:

-* `log-trace` (the default): runs unittests using the "trace" log level.
-* `log-debug`: runs unittests using the "debug" log level.
-This is recommended for benchmarking.

 ## Known issues and next steps

 * This is a brand new project.
 Although I have tested it and it will certainly not implode your computer, don't trust your life on it yet.
-* I would like to expose some other useful primitives for build persistent systems.
-* I intend to make this an MPSC queue in the future.
+* Wastes too much kernel time when the queue is small enough and the sender sends many frequent small messages non-atomically.
+You can mitigate that by writing in batches to the queue.
 * There are probably unknown bugs hidden in some corner case.
 If you find one, please fill an issue in GitHub.
 Pull requests and contributions are also greatly appreciated.

+mod state;
+mod sync;
+mod watcher;

+#[cfg(feature = "recovery")]
+pub mod recovery;
+pub mod queue;

+pub use sync::FileGuard;
+pub use queue::{Sender, Receiver, channel};